Malistan District: History

 In 2002, plans were drawn up to split Malistan into four separate districts, in order to ease access to judicial services and government offices.
-Due to its huge population and the distance from Miradina, these plans are not believed to have been carried through.
+Due to its huge population and the distance from Mir Adina, these plans are not believed to have been carried through.
 From 2002 to 2008 approximately 3,801 refugees were repatriated through the UNHCR system, although only 35 were listed as returning in 2008 and the vast majority occurred in 2002–04.

 Security

 Reported intimidation has taken place by some armed groups associated with Hizb-i Wahdat which has led to some internal displacement.
 Members from the Nasr faction were particularly highlighted in this, and they have been accused of abductions, extortion and other crimes.
 Taliban presence in Ghazni has become a significant problem as well with some sources referring to the area as Taliban controlled.
 Aside from this the major sources of conflict are related to land and water, while debt and marriage related conflict does occur.
 Land conflicts increased greatly during the drought period.